A free volunteer-run community information website proudly serving the counties of

 UNDERSTANDING OUR WEATHER AND IMPROVING OUR RESEARCH THROUGH THE STUDY OF METEOROLOGY AT THE UNIVERSITY LEVEL

-A CANDID CONVERSATION WITH DR. GARY LACKMANN OF NC STATE UNIVERSITY IN RALEIGH ABOUT HOW RESEARCH METEOROLOGY AT THE UNIVERSITY LEVEL HELPS US BETTER UNDERSTAND OUR CHANGING WEATHER AND HELPS IMPROVES FORECASTING AND COMMUNICATIONS IN NORTH CAROLINA.
+A CANDID CONVERSATION WITH DR. GARY LACKMANN OF NC STATE UNIVERSITY IN RALEIGH ABOUT HOW RESEARCH IN METEOROLOGY AT THE UNIVERSITY LEVEL HELPS US BETTER UNDERSTAND OUR CHANGING WEATHER AND HELPS IMPROVES FORECASTING AND COMMUNICATIONS IN NORTH CAROLINA.

 Can we start with finding ways to improve our ability to communicate forecasts to the public and to government agencies when and where they are most needed?
 What can you tell us about our ability to communicate important forecast data on a timely basis?

-It is also good to see you again.
+Lee, it is also good to see you again.
 And yes, this is a good place to start as this issue continues to be a most important and challenging one for all of us.

 I often quote an article from the 1990s which stated that weather forecasts have no intrinsic value.
 They acquire value only through use and application in decision-making.
 The meaning here is that our forecasts, no matter how accurate they may become, are not useful unless we can communicate them effectively to stakeholders, the general public, emergency managers, and others who have the responsibility to use them in decision making on a timely basis.